-Powers relating to inquiries
+Powers relating to inquiries.

-- (a) to procure and receive all such evidence, written or oral, and to examine all such persons as witnesses, as the Commission may think it necessary or desirable to procure or examine; - (b) to require the evidence (whether written or oral) of any witness, to be given on oath or affirmation, such oath or affirmation to be that which could be required of the witness if he were giving evidence, in a court of law, and to administer and cause to be administered by an officer authorized in that behalf by the Commission an oath or affirmation to every such witness; - (c) to summon any person residing in Sri Lanka, to attend any meeting of the Commission to give evidence or produce any document or other thing in his possession, and to examine him as a witness or require him to produce any document or other thing in his possession. - (d) to admit notwithstanding any of the provisions of the Evidence Ordinance, any evidence, whether written or oral, which might be inadmissible to civil or criminal proceedings; - (e) to admit or exclude the public from such inquiry or investigation or any part thereof. - 19.
-(1) A person who gives evidence before the Commission shall in respect of such evidence, be entitled to all the privileges to which a witness giving evidence before a court of law is entitled in respect of evidence given by him before such court.
+- (a) to procure and receive all such evidence, written or oral, and to examine all such persons as witnesses, as the Commission may think it necessary or desirable to procure or examine; - (b) to require the evidence (whether written or oral) of any witness, to be given on oath or affirmation, such oath or affirmation to be that which could be required of the witness if he were giving evidence.

+in a court of law, and to administer and cause to be administered by an officer authorised in that behalf by the Commission an oath or affirmation to every such witness;

+- (c) to summon any person residing in Sri Lanka, to attend any meeting of the Commission to give evidence or produce any document or other thing in his possession, and to examine him as a witness or require him to produce any document or other thing in his possession; - (d) to admit notwithstanding any of the provisions of the Evidence Ordinance, any evidence, whether written or oral, which might be inadmissible in civil or criminal proceedings; - (e) to admit or exclude the public from such inquiry or investigation or any part thereof.

-Evidence before the Commission
+Evidence before the Commission.

-- (2) No person shall in respect of any evidence written or oral, given by that person to, or before the Commission be liable to any action, prosecution or other proceeding, civil or criminal in any court. - (3) Subject as hereinafter provided, no evidence of any statement made or given by any person to, or before, the Commission shall be admissible against that person in any action, prosecution or other proceeding, civil or criminal is any court;
+- 19. (1) A person who gives evidence before the Commission shall in respect of such evidence, be entitled to all the privileges to which a witness giving evidence before a court of law is entitled in respect of evidence given by him before such court. - (2) No person shall in respect of any evidence written or oral, given by that person to, or before the Commission be liable to any action, prosecution or other proceeding. civil or criminal in any court. - (3) Subject as hereinafter provided, no evidence of any statement made or given by any person to, or before, the Commission shall be admissible against that person in any action, prosecution or other proceeding, civil or criminal is any court:

-Provided that, nothing in the preceding provisions of this subsection shall -
+Provided that, nothing in the preceding provisions of this subsection shall-

-- (a) affect, or be deemed or construed to affect, any prosecution or penalty for any offence under Chapter XI of the Penal Code read with section 23 this Act. - (b) prohibit, or be deemed or construed to prohibit the publication or disclosure of the name, or of the evidence or any part of the evidence of any witness who gives evidence before the Commission for the purposes of the prosecution of that witness for any offence under Chapter XI of the Penal Code. - 20.
+(a) affect, or be deemed or construed to affect, any prosecution or penalty for any offence under Chapter XI of the Penal Code read with section 23 of this Act;

+- (b) prohibit, or be deemed or construed to prohibit the publication or disclosure of the name, or of the evidence or any part of the evidence of any witness who gives evidence before the Commission for the purposes of the prosecution of that witness for any offence under Chapter XI of the Penal Code. - 20.
 (1) Every summons shall be under the hand of the Chairman of the Commission.

-Service as
+Service as summons.

-- (2) Any summons may be served by delivering it to the person named therein, or where that is not practicable, by leaving it at the last known place of abode of that person, or by registered post. - (3) Every person to whom a summons is served shall attend before the Commission at the time and place mention therein, and shall answer the questions put to him by the

-Commission or produce such documents or other things as are required of him and are in his possession or power, according to the tenor of the summons.

-21. (1) Every offence of contempt committed against, or in disrespect of, the authority of the Commission shall be punishable by the Supreme Court as though it were an offence of concept committed against, or in disrespect of, the authority of that Court, and the Supreme Court is hereby vested with jurisdiction to try every such offence.
+- (2) Any summons may be served by delivering it to the person named therein, or where that is not practicable, by teaving it at the last known place of abode of that person, or by registered post. - (3) Every person to whom a summons is served shall attend before the Commission at the time and place mentioned therein, and shall answer the questions put to him by the Commission or produce such documents of other things as are required of him and are in his possession power, according to the tenor of the summons. - 21. (i) Every offence of contempt committed against, er in disrespect of, the authority of the Commission shall be punishable by the Supreme Court as though it were an effence of contempt committed against, or in disrespect of, the authority of that Court, and the Supreme Court is bereby vested with jurisdiction to try every such offence.